Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Introduction

 \section{Introduction}

-The solar spectral irradiance (SSI, $\text{mW}\cdot \text{m}^{-2}\cdot \text{nm}^{-1}$) is the spectral distribution of solar energy flux reaching the top of the Earth's atmosphere.
-It is typically measured across a range of wavelengths, spanning from ultraviolet to near-infrared of the electromagnetic spectrum.
-It exhibits periodicity driven by 11-year solar magnetic cycle, 27-day solar rotation cycle, and the annual periodic variation in the Sun–Earth position \citep{coddington_solar_2016, lean_magnetic_1998}.
-It also has varying degrees of correlation among the spectra, some approaching unity.
-In SSI measurement, the wavelength range is discretized into thousands of channels, where each channel corresponds to a specific wavelength interval.
+The solar spectral irradiance (SSI, $\text{W}\cdot \text{m}^{-2}\cdot \text{nm}^{-1}$) is the spectral distribution of solar energy flux reaching the top of the Earth's atmosphere.
+It is typically measured across a wavelength range from 200 to 2400 nm, spanning from ultraviolet to near-infrared regions of the electromagnetic spectrum.
+It exhibits periodicity driven by the 11-year solar magnetic cycle, the (roughly) 27-day solar rotation cycle, and the annual periodic variation in the Sun–Earth position \citep{coddington_solar_2016, lean_magnetic_1998}.
+It also exhibits varying degrees of correlation among the spectra, with some approaching unity.
+In SSI measurements, the wavelength range is divided into thousands of channels, each corresponding to a specific wavelength interval.

-As the sole external energy received by the climate system, incoming solar energy flux is one of the most fundamental quantities to measure and monitor in climate science \citep{ohring_satellite_2005, haigh_sun_2007}.
+As the sole external energy input to the climate system, the incoming solar energy flux is one of the most fundamental quantities to measure and monitor in climate science \citep{ohring_satellite_2005, haigh_sun_2007}.
 For example, the global surface temperature can be estimated using multiple linear regression with total solar irradiance as one of the predictors \citep{amdur_global_2021}.
 In addition, the SSI is the upper boundary condition in terms of modeling the shortwave radiative transfer process in the atmosphere, a process indispensable for numerical weather forecasting, climate simulation, and air pollution modeling that involves photochemical reactions.
-As a result, high-quality daily SSI data are prerequisite for historical climate simulations, such as those conducted for the Intergovernmental Panel on Climate Change \citep{funke_definition_2024, matthes_solar_2017}.
+As a result, high-quality daily SSI data are a prerequisite for historical climate simulations, such as those conducted for the Intergovernmental Panel on Climate Change \citep{funke_definition_2024, matthes_solar_2017}.